Erik Lundström

 • Senior lecturer of Neurology at Department of Neuroscience, Uppsala University.
 Ongoing (since July 2018).

-• EFFECTS is an academic initiated, investigated led multicentre, parallel group, randomised, placebo-controlled trial of fluoxetine for stroke recovery.
+EFFECTS was an academic-initiated, investigated led multicentre, parallel-group, randomised, placebo-controlled trial of fluoxetine for stroke recovery.

-We investigate whether routine administration of fluoxetine 20mg once daily in the 6 months after an acute stroke improves the patient’s functional outcome.
+We investigated whether routine administration of fluoxetine 20mg once daily in the 6 months after an acute stroke improves the patient’s functional outcome.

 Medical degrees